ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ![Transfer](pictures/inv_con_transfer_multiple.png)

-> [!NOTE]
-> 1. The **trash bin button** allows you to remove the latest operation, which will restore the previous operation value.
+- The **trash bin button** allows you to remove the latest operation, which will restore the previous operation value.
-> 2. Any one, two or three-number combination is automatically counted as a **multiplier**.
+- Any one, two or three-number combination is automatically counted as a **multiplier**.
 You can insert it without adding "*" in the end.
-> 3. You can remove inserted multipliers by tapping the **Clear button (X)**.
+- You can remove inserted multipliers by tapping the **Clear button (X)**.

 ### Zero count